jrondeau-stripe/subscription-use-cases/docs/get-started.md

 stripe samples create subscription-use-cases
 ```

-The CLI will walk you through picking your integration type, server and client languages, and configuring your `.env` config file with your Stripe API keys.
+You're asked to choose your integration type and server and client languages, and provide your Stripe API keys to include in your `.env` config file.

-### Clone and configure manually
+## Clone and configure manually

-If you do not want to use the Stripe CLI, you can manually clone and configure the sample:
+Or you can manually clone and configure the sample:

 ```
 git clone git@github.com:stripe-samples/subscription-use-cases.git
 ```

-Copy the `.env.example` file into a file named `.env` in the folder of the server you want to use.
+Copy `.env.example` to a file named `.env` in the folder of the server you want to use.
 For example:

 ```
-cp .env.example server/node/.env
+cp .env.example <use_case_directory>/server/node/.env
 ```
 Add your API keys: